 There are tons of content management systems.
 We have listed the top four content management systems.

 WordPress is a content management system with more than 50% market share.
 It has a decent learning curve.
 In addition, its flexibility makes it popular among website builders.

 It has the largest community, with 45,000 plugins and 2,100 themes, free.
 So it gives users a lot of options.

-WordPress is powerful to create all kinds of websites, including blogs, eCommerce, business, and more.
+WordPress is powerful for creating all kinds of websites, including blogs, eCommerce, business, and more.